oercamp/oercamp-pretalx/README.md

 the files from another event, but the hashes must be the same.
 Location is usually ``.docker/volumes/public/media/[event-name]``.
 You can also rewrite regenerate_css to rebuild the files everytime, but it will delete all media files too, so approach with high caution.
 A deeper understanding of the generation and a better solution must be found.

+#### Open issues

+* When disabling Debug mode (pretix.cfg debug = False), then media files are not found.
+This is probably due to different file & folder handling when not in debug mode.
+Probably also has to do with the docker setup and/or volumes.